 Approval demonstrates that programmes have been assessed in terms of content, structure and resources.
-The following educational establishment has attained Approval: • University of West London
+The following

 Foundation Degree in Architectural Design Technology

 Centre of Excellence

 Centre of Excellence status is awarded to an educational establishment that demonstrates the highest commitment to the academic discipline of Architectural Technology and the professional development of Chartered Architectural Technologists.
 Robert Gordon University has received this recognition as a CIAT Centre of Excellence for a further five years.